angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

 }
 ```

-Dense mode is something new from v4 that is experimental!
+Dense mode is something new in v4 that is experimental!
 Read more about it here: https://github.com/native-federation/native-federation-core/issues/5

 ## That's it

-We've been scratching the surface here! but these are the essentials to migrate your codebase to the new Major!
+We've been scratching the surface here, but these are the essentials to migrate your codebase to the new major!

-Feel free to open an issue if you come across any issues or if we've missed anything.
+Feel free to open an issue if you come across any problems or if we've missed anything.